slushieken/WindowsEncryptedFileContainers/README.md

 - Trusted Platform Module (TPM) (locking it to a device)
 - Network Unlock

-An NTFS file system is a required to mount these automatically to individual folder paths.
-It would be possible however to manually mount these containers once created in any way you need, on any OS that supports VHD mounting and BitLocker decryption.
+An NTFS file system is a required to mount containers automatically at boot.
+It would be possible however to manually mount containers in any way you need, on any OS that supports VHD mounting and BitLocker decryption.